 The Southern Plains is a land of seasonal changes with spring thunderstorms, hot summer days, and cool but dry winter months.
-The Wichitas adapted to this environment and reaped abundant harvests from the land by farming and hunting.
-During the spring, summer, and early fall they lived in grass house villages while the women cultivated nearby gardens.
+The Wichita adapted to this environment and reaped abundant harvests for the land by farming and hunting.
+During the spring, summer and early fall, they lived in grass house villages while the women cultivated nearby gardens.
 Crops were planted together in the gardens.
-Each summer, beans climbed the stalks of multicolored corn, and green leafed squash or "pumpkin" plants spread their vines over the ground.
+Each summer, beans climbed the stalks of multicolored corn, and green-leafed squash or “pumpkin” plants spread their vines over the ground.

 As summer days shortened and crisp fall mornings dawned, women preserved their harvested corn by roasting and drying it in the sun.
-Pumpkins were cut into long strips and also sun-dried before being woven into mats which could be folded and stored for later use.
+Pumpkins were cut into long strips and also sun-dried before being woven into mats, which could be folded and stored for later use.
 The dried corn and pumpkin were used in meat soups or boiled for side dishes.
 Cornmeal was made by grinding dried corn with a wooden mortar or grinding stone.
 This cornmeal was then made into bread.
-Pumpkin mats were often traded to the Comanches or Kiowas for dried buffalo meat.
-Preserved foods were stored in buffalo-hide bags in underground cache pits until they were needed later in the year or when the harvest was poor and food was scarce.
+Pumpkin mats were often traded to the Comanche or Kiowa for dried buffalo meat.
+Preserved foods were stored in buffalo-hide bags in underground cache pits until they were needed later in the year, or when the harvest was poor and food was scarce.

 During the late fall and winter, the Wichita left their villages for extended buffalo hunts.
 Living in tipis with family members camping near one another, then men tried to bring in enough game to provide meat for later seasons.
 Women prepared the meat by thinly slicing it and hanging it to dry in the cool winter’s sun.
 Afterwards, the meat could be transported and stored in buffalo-hide bags for future use.
 Through the cooperative efforts of both men and women, the annual economic cycle began as the people returned to their summer villages.